BergQuester/v8tr.github.io/_posts/2019-03-18-degenerate-view-controller-state.md

 }
 ```

-The view controller sits quietly and let's concrete states apply their own policies upon it.
+The view controller sits quietly and lets concrete states apply their own policies upon it.
 It comes not without a price: we had to leak encapsulation and make `items` property public.
 Such tradeoff is common when implementing *state design pattern* and is usually acceptable.

 ### Conclusion